 Celtic folk is one of Suno’s stronger niche genres, but only when the prompt names the right instrument family and dance form.
-Asking for celtic music gets you a generic tin-whistle pad with stock fiddle — it sounds like a Renaissance Faire stall, not Irish or Scottish folk.
-Real Celtic folk locks the instrument set (fiddle, tin whistle, bodhran, uilleann pipes, hammered dulcimer), names the dance form when applicable (jig in 6/8, reel in 4/4, strathspey with snap rhythm), and sets the ceremonial-vs-pub mood.
-The 10 templates below cover the full Celtic range, from 60 BPM tin whistle slow air to 125 BPM bodhran-driven dance.
-For broader folk cross-cultural templates, see Suno folk song prompt examples.
+Asking for celtic music gets you a generic tin-whistle pad with stock fiddle that sounds like a Renaissance Faire stall, not Irish or Scottish folk.
+A prompt that lands locks the instrument set (fiddle, tin whistle, bodhran, uilleann pipes, hammered dulcimer), names the dance form when applicable (jig in 6/8, reel in 4/4, strathspey with its Scotch-snap rhythm), and sets the ceremonial-vs-pub mood.
+The 10 templates below cover the full Celtic range, from a 60 BPM tin whistle slow air to a 125 BPM bodhran-driven dance.
+For broader cross-cultural folk templates, see Suno folk song prompt examples.

 What a high-quality prompt should contain

-Suno Celtic folk prompts follow this 6-layer structure:
+Suno Celtic folk prompts follow this 6-layer structure, written as a 15-to-30-word comma-separated style box:

 - Style keyword:

-- Arrangement: fiddle + tin whistle + bodhran is the core trio; add uilleann pipes, hammered dulcimer, or harp for color
+Dorian modeorMixolydian modegets you a more authentic melodic color than plainA minor - Arrangement: fiddle + tin whistle + bodhran is the core trio; add uilleann pipes, hammered dulcimer, or Celtic harp for color

 - Vocal role: usually instrumental, otherwise warm male storyteller or pure female ballad voice